Print this topic

 Hepatitis C is a virus that causes inflammation of your liver.
-The virus is carried in blood and can only be passed to someone through blood-to-blood contact.
-This happens when the blood of an infected person enters the bloodstream of an uninfected person.
-The most common way this occurs is through sharing needles.
+The virus is carried in blood.
+It can only be passed to someone when the blood of an infected person enters the bloodstream of an uninfected person.
+The most common way this happens is through sharing needles.

 People at risk of getting hepatitis C include those who: